arthurrmp/ionic-level/README.md

 # ionic-level
-A iOS level app clone made with Angular, Ionic &amp; Capacitor.
+iOS level app clone made with Angular, Ionic &amp; Capacitor.

 It uses the Capacitor Motion plugin to track the device orientation.